brandonmpetty/Doxa/README.md

 ### Language Bindings
 * Javascript / WASM
 * Python
+* Matlab

-Experimental WASM support has been added in order to expose ΔBF to the web, as well as NodeJs.
-For Python, an experimental DoxaPy library has been developed.
+Experimental **WASM** support has been added in order to expose ΔBF to the web, as well as NodeJs.
+For **Python**, an experimental DoxaPy library has been developed and publish on PyPi.
+Experimental **Matlab** bindings can also be built.
 Examples of how to use each binding are provided in the Demo folder.

 A [Live Demo](https://brandonmpetty.github.io/Doxa/WebAssembly) has been created to highlight some of what ΔBF is capable of on the web.